 Employment discrimination comes in many forms, unfortunately.
 The good news is that no matter how it manifests, it is against the law, and victims are legally allowed to recover any damages that are due to them.
 Below are five examples of illegal employment discrimination:

-Last week, the Supreme Court ruled that employers cannot discriminate against gay or transgender employees under federal law.
+The Supreme Court ruled that employers cannot discriminate against gay or transgender employees under federal law.

 Employees with evidence (or first-hand knowledge) of their employer defrauding a federal program may be entitled to substantial compensation.